BastienAM/IDAMEE/README.md

 ## Run generateIrNat
 For run the script, you must enter the name of the database file.
-Example : `python generateIrNat -db "snds_2235.db"`
+Example : `python generateIrNat.py -db "snds_2235.db"`